~ Back to Top

 I noticed my award letter is for full-time enrollment.
 What happens if I enroll in fewer hours?

 Your awards may be decreased.
-If you would like to know your award for less than full time enrollment, use the following percentages to get an approximate award amount: three-quarter time students multiply the award by 75%, half-time students multiply the award by 50% and less-than-half-time students multiply the award by 25%.
+If you would like to know your award for less than full-time enrollment, use the following percentages to get an approximate award amount: three-quarter time students multiply the award by 75%, half-time students multiply the award by 50% and less-than-half-time students multiply the award by 25%.
 Not all students that qualify for a Pell Grant at full-time enrollment will qualify for one at less-than-full-time enrollment.
+Some aid, such as TPEG, SEOG, loans, etc. require a minimum of 6-hours enrollment.

 When will I get my refund check?